Fast Distributed Inference Serving for Large Language Models: Abstract

 \section{Abstract}

 Large language models (LLMs) power a new generation of interactive AI applications exemplified by \mbox{ChatGPT}.
-The interactive nature of these applications demand low job completion time (JCT) for model inference.
-Existing LLM serving systems use run-to-completion processing for inference jobs, which suffers from head-of-line blocking and long JCT.
+The interactive nature of these applications demands low latency for LLM inference.
+Existing LLM serving systems use run-to-completion processing for inference jobs, which suffers from head-of-line blocking and long latency.

-We present \sysname, a distributed inference serving system for LLMs. \sysname exploits the autoregressive pattern of LLM inference to enable preemption at the granularity of each output token. \sysname uses preemptive scheduling to minimize JCT with a novel skip-join Multi-Level Feedback Queue scheduler.
+We present \sysname, a distributed inference serving system for LLMs. \sysname exploits the autoregressive pattern of LLM inference to enable preemption at the granularity of each output token. \sysname uses preemptive scheduling to minimize latency with a novel skip-join Multi-Level Feedback Queue scheduler.
 Based on the new \emph{semi} information-agnostic setting of LLM inference, the scheduler leverages the input length information to assign an appropriate initial queue for each arrival job to join.
 The higher priority queues than the joined queue are skipped to reduce demotions.
-We design an efficient GPU memory management mechanism that proactively offloads and uploads intermediate states between GPU memory and host memory for LLM inference.
-We build a system prototype of \sysname based on NVIDIA FasterTransformer.
-Experimental results show that compared to the state-of-the-art solution Orca, \sysname improves the average and tail JCT by up to 5.1$\times$ and 6.4$\times$, respectively.
+We design an efficient GPU memory management mechanism that proactively offloads and uploads intermediate state between GPU memory and host memory for LLM inference.
+We build a system prototype of \sysname and experimental results show that compared to the state-of-the-art solution vLLM, \sysname improves the throughput by up to 31.4$\times$ and 17.9$\times$ under the same average and tail latency requirements, respectively.